jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.2 CorrectVignetting

-Corrects the darkening of images towards corners..
+Corrects the darkening of images towards corners.

 *Parameters*: